 Using False Markings to Increase Chaindeck Security

 One of the best ways to increase the security of your Chaindeck is to utilize False Markings.
+In this post we'll go over how to best use them to maximize your security.

 What are False Markings?